-Not to brag, but I have mastered what I can cook in a hotel room with only a plate, bowl or coffee cup, fork, spoon, butter knife, and maybe a kettle.
-The meals that I end up putting together in my hotel room are not fancy and could be looked at like a glorified picnic or cheese platter.
-But since I’ve started preparing meals at the hotel, my confidence to travel to more foreign lands feels like it has expanded.
+For our purposes, the kitchen basics of how to cook in a hotel room include a plate, bowl or coffee cup, fork, spoon, butter knife, and maybe a kettle.
+The meals that you will end up cooking in your hotel room are not fancy and could be maybe considered a glorified picnic or cheese platter.

-Another tip is to look for ex-pat grocery stores or chains you know.
-In Singapore, Dubai, and Doha I went to either a chain I knew or a specialty ex-pat store where I was able to find products I have tried and the labelling was in English.
+Another tip is to look for ex-pat grocery stores or chains.
+Singapore, Dubai, and Doha, I went to either a chain I knew or a specialty ex-pat store where I was able to find products I have tried and where the labeling was in English.
 The only downside is these stores tend to be on the expensive side.

 The tools you need to cook in a hotel room

-If you have a microwave in your room, you are in luck and can almost cook everything!
-A kettle also expands your cooking options, for instance, you can make things like couscous, oatmeal and steam some veggies by pouring hot water over them and covering the bowl (think broccoli).
+If you have a microwave in your room, you are in luck and can cook almost anything!
+A kettle also expands cooking options.
+For instance, you can make things like couscous, oatmeal and steam veggies by pouring hot water over them and covering the bowl (think broccoli).

-Once you have your fridge/cooler sorted out and your simple cooking tools, it is time to make your shopping list.
+Once you have your fridge/cooler sorted out and purchased simple cooking tools, it is time to make your shopping list.
 Here are my go-to foods when cooking in a hotel room.

 Proteins & Dairy

-• cheese (mini portioned cheeses are my favourite because they also make a great on the go snack)
+- cheese (mini portioned cheese sizes are my favorite for a great on the go snack)

 • pre-washed salads